MicrosoftDocs/windows-dev-docs/hub/dev-environment/index.md

 ---
 title: Setup a development environment on Windows
-description: A guide to help you setup your development environment on Windows and install your prefered tools and code languages.
+description: A guide to help you setup your development environment on Windows and install your preferred tools and code languages.
 author: mattwojo
 ms.author: mattwoj
 manager: jken